Assistive Listening Technologies

 Teaching Spaces where Assistive Listening Technologies are installed

-Assistive Listening Technologies are systems installed within teaching spaces to aid hearing impaired users.
-There are two types of systems, Hearing Loops or FM.
+Assistive Listening Technologies are systems installed within teaching spaces to aid users who are deaf or hard of hearing.
+There are two types of systems, Hearing Loops or IR Personal Loop.

 What is a Hearing Loop system?